-Homework: There are 35 online homework assignments from MyLab Math(Quick Guide to MyLab-Math) that are accessed through Brightspace.
-All due dates are determined by your instructor.
+Homework: There are 36 online homework assignments from MyLab Math (Quick Guide to MyLabMath) that are accessed through Brightspace.
+All due dates are posted in the calendar on the class page.
 The lowest three online homework scores will be dropped.

-There are 36 handwritten problems which are to be submitted in Gradescope(Gradescope Guide for Submissions).
-All due dates are determined by your instructor.
+There are also handwritten problems which are to be submitted in Gradescope (Gradescope Guide for Submissions).
+These due dates are also located on the calendar.
 The lowest three written homework scores will be dropped.